sumust/cs395t/README.md

-# cs395t
+# CS395T: Foundations of Machine Learning for Systems Researchers @ UT Austin

-CS395T: Foundations of Machine Learning for Systems Researchers @ UT Austin
+### Starter code for the assignments will be provided here.
+Check back soon.